kiwix/kiwix-android/docs/commitstyle.md

 Use an imperative tone to describe what a commit does, rather than what it did.
 For example, use fix; not fixed or fixes or fixing.

 For example:
-- fix: Typo in Commit Style guidelines
+- Fix: Typo in Commit Style guidelines
-- feat: Update UI of SearchActivity
-- fix: Remove deprecated methods
+- Implement: Add crash reporting via e-mail
-- refactor: Implement SearchActivity using MVP pattern instead of writing the following:
+- Refactor: Implement SearchActivity using MVP pattern instead of writing the following:
 - Fixed bug with Y
 - Changing behaviour of X